pactus-project/pactus.org/website/get-started/contributing.md

 ## Develop

-Pacrus is an open source projects; contributors are welcome and encouraged.Check our [Contributing](https://github.com/pactus-project/pactus/blob/main/.github/CONTRIBUTING.md) for more information.
+Pactus is an open source project; contributors are welcome and encouraged.Check our [Contributing](https://github.com/pactus-project/pactus/blob/main/.github/CONTRIBUTING.md) for more information.